magnacore/ViperOS/configurations/home/anaconda3/envs/util/share/doc/yt_dlp/README.txt

 have some special formatting:

-1. OBJECT TRAVERSAL: The dictionaries and lists available in metadata can be traversed by using a dot . separator; e.g. %(tags.0)s,
-    %(subtitles.en.-1.ext)s.
-You can do Python slicing with colon :;
+1. OBJECT TRAVERSAL: The dictionaries and lists available in metadata can be traversed by using a . (dot) separator.
+You can also do python slicing using :.
+E.g. %(tags.0)s, %(subtitles.en.-1.ext)s,
-    E.g. %(id.3:7:-1)s, %(formats.:.format_id)s.
-Curly braces {} can be
-    used to build dictionaries with only specific keys; e.g.
-    %(formats.:.{format_id,height})#j.
-An empty field name %()s refers to the entire infodict; e.g. %(.{id,title})s.
+    %(id.3:7:-1)s, %(formats.:.format_id)s. %()s refers to the entire infodict.
 Note that all the fields that become available using this method are not listed below.
 Use -j to see such fields

 2. ADDITION: Addition and subtraction of numeric fields can be done using + and - respectively.
 E.g. %(playlist_index+10)03d,